rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_generic_nongeneric.md

 the setter - method.
 When writing into a database destination, the attribute will tell in which database column the property data is written into.
 Here the getter - method is used to get data from the property.

-For examle, if you have a property `Key`, and you add the `ColumnMap` Attribute to it:
+For example, if you have a property `Key`, and you add the `ColumnMap` Attribute to it:

 ```C#
 [ColumnMap("Id")]